Jade Dynasty (film): Production

 The film was shot on locations in Beijing, Sichuan, Henan, and Hebei between October 16, 2018 and January 29, 2019.

 Reception

-The film topped the Chinese mainland box office on its day of release, grossing 142.22 million yuan.
+The film topped the mainland Chinese box office on its day of release, grossing 142.22 million yuan.

 In Thailand, the Jade Dynasty broke the record of ticket sales for domestic films for the first time in 10 years.